soniah/blog/content/posts/2007-05-15-mac-osx-startup.md

 tags:
   - OSX
 ---
 Some notes on the startup sequence for Mac OSX 10.4 (Tiger), and troubleshooting the startup process.
-These will be corrected/expanded as I learn more about the process&#8230;
+These will be corrected/expanded as I learn more about the process.

 <!--more-->